TiraLabra/Testing-and-rmq/README.md

 This project is a [gradle](https://gradle.org/) project and has [Jacoco](https://docs.gradle.org/current/userguide/jacoco_plugin.html) set up to generate test coverage reports.

 The project (once cloned) can be compiled and tested by running `gradle build`.
 This will also generate the coverage reports to `build/reports/jacoco/test/html/index.html`.
 Note that the code for performance testing is not included in the report.
-This is due to the [exlusion rule in the build.gradle file](build.gradle#L41).
+This is due to an [exlusion rule in the build.gradle file](build.gradle#L41).
 Similar exlusion rules are convenient for excluding for example GUI code.

-Below you will find links to further documentation about basic data structure/algorithm testing using unit tests
+Below you will find links to folders in this repository where more markdown documentation and some relevant code can be found.

+Topics include:

+Basic data structure/algorithm testing using unit tests.

 ## [Basic data structure testing](src/test/java/rmq/domain)